pragsmike/PromptCritical/docs/DESIGN.md

 ## 2  Polylith Architecture Overview

 The codebase is organized into re-usable **components** and runnable **bases**.
 This separation ensures that core logic is reusable by any entry point (e.g., CLI, a future web UI).
+Note that LLM interaction and cost calculation have been extracted to an external `pcrit-llm` library.

 | Layer | Name (ns prefix) | Role |
 | :--- | :--- | :--- |